-All banks must meet regulatory requirements in connection with outsourcing and cloud services, including fintech banks, which may be expected to make greater use of such services.
-The ECB and NCAs will assess whether outsourcing contracts allow the applicant and its supervisors to audit outsourced activities.
-The ECB and NCAs will also assess dependencies on suppliers, in particular vulnerabilities owing to contractual lock-in clauses which may pose risks to business continuity.
+Fintech banks tend to make greater use of outsourcing and cloud services.
+Applicants should ensure that they and the supervisors are able to exercise contractual rights to audit outsourced activities.
+They should also consider assessing dependencies on suppliers, in particular, vulnerabilities owing to contractual lock-in clauses which may pose risks related to business continuity.